 McClelland’s Acquired Needs Motivation Theory says that humans have three types of emotional needs: achievement, power and affiliation.
 Individuals can have any mix of these needs.
 Their motivations and behaviors are shaped by the strength and blend of their specific needs.

 McClelland’s Acquired Needs Motivation Theory

-David McClelland’s motivation theory, which is more formally known as the Expectancy Value Theory of Motivation, states that humans have a total of three core types emotional needs, which they acquire as a result of their life journeys.
+David McClelland’s motivation theory says that humans have a total of three core types emotional needs, which they acquire as a result of their life journeys.
 Given that this model focuses on needs, it is considered a content theory of motivation.
 The needs the model considers are: